 For quantitative analysis of construction noise impacts on nearby receptors, we use the U.S. Department of Transportation (DOT) Federal Highway Administration (FHWA) methodology, which utilizes typical noise levels based on actual noise measurements collected during the Boston “Big Dig” project (1991-2006).
-The FHWA method contains reference noise levels for over 50 types of construction equipment in common use, such as bulldozers, excavators, graders, and heavy trucks.
-Noise impacts are evaluated against community noise standards contained in the noise element of the City or County general plan for the vicinity of a project site.
+The FHWA Roadway Construction Noise Model (RCNM) contains reference noise levels for over 50 types of construction equipment in common use, such as bulldozers, excavators, graders, and heavy trucks.
+Noise impacts are evaluated against community noise standards contained in the noise element of the City or County General Plan for the vicinity of a project site.

 Operational Noise Analysis

 In some circumstances, long-term operational impacts from increased traffic and mechanical equipment such as heating, ventilation, and air conditioning (HVAC) systems can be an issue if receptors are near or adjacent to a project site.
 For a large industrial project such as a power plant, the use of large fans in air-cooled condensers can be a significant source of noise.
 For warehouses, truck loading activities, truck movements, and parking lot vehicle movements may be a concern.
 We will perform both quantitative and qualitative analysis for operational noise to determine whether the project would be in compliance with the Ordinance and General Plan and if mitigation measures would be needed to reduce the noise to less-than-significant levels.
 We can use SoundPLAN acoustical modeling software to model project operational worst‐case stationary noise impacts from the proposed project to nearby sensitive receptors.